-• Strengthen social and civic competencies by promoting fundamental values and combating discrimination.
+• Strengthen social and civic competences

 Download full report…